2014 Medicare Part B premiums remain the same as 2013.

 - $170,000 for joint filers

-For those with incomes that exceed the limits above (which is less than 5 percent of people with Medicare) refer to the table below to determine what your 2012 Medicare Part B premium will be:$139.90 monthly Medicare Part B premium applies to:
+For those with incomes that exceed the limits above (it is estimated this affects about 5 percent of Medicare recepients) refer to the table below to determine what your 2014 Medicare Part B premium will be:$146.90 monthly Medicare Part B premium applies to:

 - Singles with income between $85,001 and $107,000